Bloc/portfolio-iro/_portfolio/reactchat.md

 }
 ```

-When `clickRoom` is executed, the event triggered by the user updates the state values in the `App` component.
+When `clickRoom` is executed through a user triggered `onClick` event, it triggers the changes and updates values within the state of the upstream `App` component.

 In theory, all this information passing of state values via callbacks being sent through props downstream of the main `App` component is all well and good.
 But one thing that I had to learn was exactly _when_ this information is triggered in React.

-One thing I expected from data that I was passing from state information from upstream Components by assigning it as a downstream prop was that when an upstream state would update and/or change, I expected it's downstream component to change as well.
+One thing I expected was that upstream component changes pushed to downstream components via a prop would trigger a `render` in the downstream component the same way a `state` change or update would trigger a `render`.

-While this behavior was happening, what was not happening is that the data that was passed from upstream was not being rendered properly, dispite me viewing the data being passed correctly through the browser's console.
+It was a bit confusing to not see these newly created props be updated and not show up on the DOM, which lead to a whole lot of troubleshooting.
+The troubleshooting process surfaced that indeed, the props were being refreshed, since I was able to view them change or update values on the browser's JS console output.
+However, the new prop values which would affect the DOM's visual, was not being changed.

-What I had to do to remedy this seemingly poor timing of "new" `props`, was to add a react method called `componentWillReceiveProps`.
-What this method listens to is that if props have changed, this method will be triggered and the code written inside will be run.
+After some StackOverflow and heavy googling research, my solution to remedy this seemingly poor timing of "new" `props` was to add a react method called `componentWillReceiveProps`.
+What this method listens to is that if `props` have changed, this method will be triggered and the code written inside will be run.
 So, for example, in this web app, an upstream triggered state change due to switching rooms triggers `componentWillReceiveProps`, and the following code is run.

 ```javascript
   componentWillReceiveProps(nextProp) {